liferay/liferay-cli/ARCHITECTURE.md

 ## Stuff for Ray and Greg to do
   * DONE make dir flag creation relative to home if relative path
-  * runtime status
+  * DONE runtime status
+  * ext status
   * `lcectl ext start` should create/start runtime
-  * add persist the dir flag value if passed on command
+  * DONEadd persist the dir flag value if passed on command
   * take care of checking dnsmasq to see if it's working
   * rename (`repo`) the config properties to `localdev.resources.*`
   * make Tilt rebuild DXP on refresh